 - Summer temperatures can be unbearable, especially in Luxor and Aswan, and hot and humid in Alexandria and Cairo.
 However, you might have the archaeological sites to yourself if you can stand it.
 However, summer airfare is high and route options more limited, especially for those traveling from North America and you can find yourself with excruciatingly long transfers in Europe.

-- Spring (March and April) and fall (late September and October) see less tourists than the high season and warm but less oppressive weather and reasonable airfares.
+- Spring (March and April) and fall (late September and October) see fewer tourists than the high season and warm but less oppressive weather and reasonable airfares.
 Another tip is to visit during or right after some international crisis if you want empty sites, rock bottom prices and a warm welcome.

 Greater Cairo has a population of 25 million, give or take a few.
 Egyptians call it the Mother of the World and for good reason, it offers up a bit of everything for everyone.
-In the following, I’ll tell you how to experience Egypt’s three main historical and religious phases; the pharaonic, Christian and Muslim periods, and many of my favorite must-see places to visit and dine.
+In the following, I’ll tell you how to experience Egypt’s three main historical and religious phases; the pharaonic, Christian, and Muslim periods, and many of my favorite must-see places to visit and dine.

 The Giza Pyramids & Saqqara